 Church of the Nativity, Bethlehem Israel

 The word “NATIVITY” comes from the Latin word “nativis” meaning birth.
-Over the years nativity has taken on the meaning of the account of the birth of Jesus Christ.
+Over the years the word nativity has taken on the meaning of the account of the birth of Jesus Christ.

 The place of the Nativity was prophesied centuries before Jesus’ birth.
 We can see this prophesy in the book of Micah chapter 5 verse 2…